SaraAlert/SaraAlert/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The tests appropriately test the new code, including edge cases
 - [ ] You have tried to break the code
 - [ ] If applicable, you have tested changes against a large database, and considered possible performance regressions
+- [ ] Tested all recommendations listed in the "Testing Recommendations" section.
+The application behaves as expected with this PR.

 @ :